The Arthur Ransome Society: TARS now

 TARS produces several regular publications, holds many recreational and scholarly events and maintains a Ransome-themed website.
 TARS has a wide international membership base which includes branches in Australia, Canada, US, Japan and New Zealand.
-In the UK there are 6 different regions: Scottish, Northern, Midland, Eastern, South Western and Southern, each with its own leadership committee.
-They also organize local events which are open all members.
+In the UK there are 6 different regions: Scottish, Northern, Midland and Wales, Eastern, South Western and Southern, each with its own leadership committee.
+They also organize local events which are open to all members.
 Every year one region in the UK takes its turn to host the International Annual General Meeting (IAGM).

 TARS has a subsidiary, Amazon Publications, which publishes both original books and reprints of books associated with Ransome.
 Not to be confused with Amazon Publishing, Amazon Publications publishes books relating to Arthur Ransome and his works, available to TARS members only.

 The Arthur Ransome Society has a substantial physical library of books and other materials, most of which are available for borrowing by members.

 There are strong links with the Arthur Ransome Club in Japan but no formal association.